suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 The outer wrapper MUST contain only one of

-* a plaintext manifest: SUIT_Manifest
+* a plaintext manifest: SUIT_Manifest.
 * an encrypted manifest: both a SUIT_Encryption_Wrapper and the ciphertext of a manifest.

 When the outer wrapper contains SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.